PipelineExpert/mariadb-cluster/README.md

 * my.cnf  includes mandatory galera settings including bind-address   = 0.0.0.0 and ssl settings
 * removed --skip-networking from entrypoint.sh
 * exposed necessary ports for Galera
+* initial wsrep options passed are written to my.cnf

 **SSL certificates**
 You can generate self-signed certificate with `generate_certs.sh`, and -v /path/to/certs/:/etc/mysql/ssl/